Collection and Enforcement Mechanisms

 Benefits Intercepts – Workers’ compensation, disability and unemployment benefits are subject to intercept when a parent’s child support account is past due.

 Do you owe child support arrears for a period of time when your child(ren) received public assistance?
-In certain child support cases, the Compromise of Arrears Program (COAP) allows for a parent to pay less than his or her total arrears.
-You may be eligible for the COAP program if you meet the following criteria: 1) At least $501 in arrears is owed for a period of time your child(ren) received public assistance in California, and 2) All the arrears owed on your case(s) cannot be paid off within three years, based on your current income and assets.
+In certain child support cases, the Debt Reduction Program allows for a parent to pay less than the amount that is owed.
+You may be eligible for the Debt Reduction Program if you: 1) Owe child support arrears for a period of time when your child(ren) received public assistance in California, and 2) All of the arrears owed on your case(s) cannot be paid off within twelve (12) months based on your current income and assets.